 The PFA, which had provided loans to ensure the players were paid in December, stated on Saturday: “The players have shown great patience and loyalty towards the club all season, but today, they have reached a point where action is necessary.”

-The club’s current owner and chairman, Ken Anderson, a former footballers’ agent and chairman of Reading FC, was last month described as “a rogue chairman, a slippery character” by the Forest Green Rovers chairman, Dale Vince, in a dispute over the unpaid wages of a player taken from Rovers on loan.
+The club’s current owner and chairman, Ken Anderson, a former footballers’ agent, was last month described as “a rogue chairman, a slippery character” by the Forest Green Rovers chairman, Dale Vince, in a dispute over the unpaid wages of a player taken from Rovers on loan.

 However, Anderson puts the blame for the current situation at Bolton firmly on the incoming owner Laurence Bassini, a former chairman of Watford FC.
 Anderson said at the weekend: “Despite further promises made to both the team manager and senior representatives of the squad no funding has been made available to allow payment to the staff or players.